stbkde/NeoControl/README.md

 + [NeoPixelBus by stbkde](https://github.com/stbkde/NeoPixelBus) (I made a few changes for better color handling) forked from [NeoPixelBus by Makuna](https://github.com/Makuna/NeoPixelBus)

 ## Getting Started
-At the moment, by default NeoControl only works with WS281X leds.
+At the moment by default NeoControl only works with WS281X leds.
 I'll fix that later.

 ```c++
 NeoControl StripControl(30, 3); // pixelcount, pin